-- Oh Crap - Ralph has this when he realizes that he's standing over a bottomless pit, in a typical Looney Tunes fashion.
+- Oh, Crap: Ralph has this whenever he realizes that he's standing over a bottomless pit, in a typical Looney Tunes fashion.

-- Puzzle Boss - Gossamer.
+- Puzzle Boss: Gossamer.
 You first meet him on Level 8 and bring him from the past with a time machine, only to let a bull chase him.
 You meet him again on Level 10 inside a castle, and need to use Hamster Wheel Power spotlights to scare him into falling off an edge.

 - Puzzle Platformer